 Buy the wrong cheap car and you don't just have to put up with something that's annoying to drive.
 A bad car can be unsafe and cost you more money in the long term, with expensive fuel bills and repair costs.

-You can get a cheap car that’s comparable or better than some of its more expensive competition, but there are cars that are cheap and nasty rather than cheap and cheerful.
+You can get a cheap car that’s comparable or better than some of its more expensive competition, but there are some that are just cheap and nasty rather than cheap and cheerful.

-We’ve found several cars whose benefits stop at being easy on your wallet.
+Here are the cars that offer few benefits other than being easy on your wallet.